clingunis/cse15l-lab-reports/lab-report-4-week-8.md

 The JUnit test did not pass because my code does not allow for nested parentheses nor brackets, it stops the link at the first close parenthesis.

 As stated before, this would likely be a more involved fix that involves creating a stack/helper method to push and pop brackets or parentheses.
-Alternatively I could rewrite nextCloseParen and nextCloseBracket to find the last close parenthesis/close bracket before the next open one, but that introduces a whole host of new checks and problems.
+Alternatively, I could rewrite nextCloseParen and nextCloseBracket to find the last close parenthesis/close bracket before the next open one, but that introduces a whole host of new checks and problems.

 ## Snippet #3
 How I made the test: